ujaandas/gah2025/backend/testing_nodes/README.md

 ## Prompt Injection Node

-The `PromptInjectionNode` is a testing node that takes a prompt as input, calls Ollama to transform it into a prompt-injected version, and passes it to the next node.
+The `PromptInjectionNode` is a testing node that takes a prompt as input, calls the team's LLM API to transform it into a prompt-injected version, and passes it to the next node.

 ### Features

 - **Inherits from Node**: Fully compatible with the existing Node architecture
-- **Ollama Integration**: Uses Ollama to generate realistic prompt injection attacks
+- **LLM API Integration**: Uses cloud-based LLM API to generate realistic prompt injection attacks
+- **Multiple Models**: Supports Claude, Llama, Amazon Nova, Mistral, and DeepSeek models
+- **Mock Mode**: Can run without API calls for fast testing
 - **Configurable**: Customize the injection strategy, model, and state keys
 - **Error Handling**: Gracefully handles failures and passes through original prompt if injection fails
 - **Execution Tracking**: Tracks execution history like standard nodes